After surpassing a $500 billion market cap, Tesla has had a good run of it in 2020. Is Tesla past its peak or still a good investment?

 The bear case for Tesla

-Its most recent earnings report Tesla showed a decline in automotive sales by around 4%.
-This could be indicative of a wider trend of car sales decline or, more likely, an attribute given to the pandemic.
-Indeed, Tesla’s own list of risks for the future highlight how dependent the company is upon the production of Model 3 and Model Y for sustained growth.
-Additionally, with the realization that our coronavirus affected workplaces are likely to remain volatile until next year, Tesla could experience setbacks in both the number of orders and the production of its cars.
+Tesla’s own list of risks for the future highlights how dependent the company is upon the production of Model 3 and Model Y for sustained growth.
+With the maintained uncertainty around many sectors of unemployment, plus the fact that remote-working looks here to stay, Tesla could experience setbacks in both the number of orders and the production of its cars.

-Although now eligible for inclusion into the S&P 500 after its fourth consecutive quarter of profit, Tesla’s reliance on selling regulatory credits to other car manufacturers may be the reason behind its exclusion.
+Tesla’s reliance on selling regulatory credits to other car manufacturers is another point of concern.
 The company’s $483 million of pre-tax profits in the first half of this year depended on $782 million from just such sales.
 However, Elon Musk has stated that this is only a short-term solution.

 So, should I buy Tesla stock?:

 I believe that with Tesla stock, anything can happen, but as it stands it seems likely to keep on growing.
-Despite the reduction in the research and development spending this quarter, there is no doubt that Tesla will plough ahead with its innovative attitude as it continues to produce top-quality cars.
+There is no doubt that Tesla will plough ahead with its innovative attitude as it continues to produce top-quality cars.
 So, yes, this is a good investment.

 - What is the cheapest Tesla?